Over 2,000 without power in Louisiana after storms tear through deep south

 BATON ROUGE - After a series of thunderstorms tore through the deep south on Wednesday (March 17), bringing heavy winds, rain, hail, and even tornadoes to some parts of Alabama and Mississippi, residents in East Baton Rouge Parish are waking up to colder temperatures, but most are thankful to have power and little to no storm damage.

-It's a different story for their neighbors to the north in Ouachita Parish, where over 1,500 are without power as of 6:30 a.m.
-The majority of Louisiana's over 2,000 outages are in Orleans Parish on Thursday (March 18) morning.
+The majority of Louisiana's over 2,000 outages are in Ouachita Parish, East Baton Rouge Parish, and Tangipahoa Parish as of 10:40 a.m., Thursday (March 18) morning.

 Despite these numbers, Louisiana appears to have been spared from the worst of the damage.